heugel/heugel.github.io/_pages/contact.markdown

   <button type="submit">Send</button>
 </form>

-"Leave a message and I'll reply as soon as possible :)"
+Leave a message and I'll reply as soon as possible :)